• START HERE

 The company has a rating system for transcribers.
 Clients who submit files to transcribe can insist on using transcribers that have a very specific rating.
 If your score isn’t high, you will have a harder time finding work.
 However, if you are really accurate and produce high-quality work, it will pay off with high ratings.

-I love the fact that Castingwords pays steadily, however it would be nice if they paid a little quicker.
-It can sometimes take more than a week for funds to be deposited into your account.
 I also wish they paid a bit better.
 The company pays per minute of audio file that has been transcribed.
 They do have a rolling payscale so it will vary depending on the jobs you take on.

 Audio files that are low quality and can be difficult to transcribe pay $1.20 per minute of file.
-Good quality files that can be transcribed quickly pay $0.60 per audio minute.
+Good quality files that can be transcribed quickly pay $1 per audio minute.
 All things considered, these rates are not too bad if you are a skilled transcriptionist.

 Glassdoor reviews has a 3.5 star rating out of 5 for CastingWords.
 That’s not an awful rating, but a 4-star minimum is nice to see in my opinion.